mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 $$H(p) = - \sum_{k=1}^{K} p(y_{k}) \log p(y_{k})$$

 if we know the true distribution of a random variable, we can compute its entropy.
-However, we cannot always know true distribution.
+However, we cannot always know the true distribution.
 That is what Machine Learning algorithms do.
-We try to approximate the true distribution with some other distribution, say, $q(y)$.
+We try to approximate the true distribution with an other distribution, say, $q(y)$.

 Let’s assume data points follow this other distribution $q(y)$.
 But we know they are actually coming from the true (unknown) distribution $p(y)$.

-If we compute entropy like this, we are actually computing the cross-entropy between both distributions:
+If we compute entropy (uncertainty) between these two distributions, we are actually computing the cross-entropy between them:

 $$H(p, q) = -\sum_{k=1}^{K} p(y_{k}) \log q(y_{k})$$